-IKEA created a page on how to decorate for halloween revolving around their products.
+IKEA created a page on how to decorate for Halloween revolving around their products.
 The page “A Halloween so fun it’s scary” centers around how easy it is to be festive with their perfect product placement.
-With the pandemic this year, they launched a “IKEA Saves Halloween” campaign where they setup a halloween themed drive-through in their parking lot to give back to their local communities, and give kids (and probably adults, too) a sense of normalcy for the first holiday of the year.
+With the pandemic this year, they launched an “IKEA Saves Halloween” campaign where they setup a Halloween themed drive-through in their parking lot to give back to their local communities, and give kids (and probably adults, too) a sense of normalcy for the first holiday of the year.

 There are some major Kubrick fans over at IKEA Singapore, and it shows in their commercial for Halloween.
 The video of a young boy on a tricycle wandering through the dimly lit, creepy corridors of an abandoned IKEA store is a spot-on homage to Kubrick’s The Shining.

 There are a number of movie references cleverly hidden in the minute-and-a-half video – as well as some strategically placed IKEA home items.
 Customers are encouraged to look for and then enter to win a Halloween contest over social media.